justblender/react-native-flash-image/README.md

 npm i react-native-flash-image
 npx pod-install
 ```

+### Android

+As of now, there are still a few more steps to get this package working on Android.

 Autolinking on Android doesn’t work with the new architecture out of the box, therefore you need to do the following steps: